zeying99/tp/docs/UserGuide.md

 title: User Guide
 ---

-DSAce is a **desktop app for creating flashcards for CS2040s, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+DSAce is a **desktop app for creating flashcards and attempting quiz questions for CS2040s, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, DSAce can get your revision tasks done faster than traditional GUI apps.

 ## Table of Contents
 * [Quick start](#quick-start)